gabriel4649/JMdictDB/README.txt

    xrefs produced (1M+ total with some entries such as the particle "ha" having over 100K referring to it.)

-   There is a target, "web" to install the web CGI files.
-   You will probably want to adjust the variables defining the install directories (near the top of the Makefile) before running this.
+3. The makefile will load all the file data into a database named "jmnew".
+If everything was loaded sucessfully, run

+	make activate

-2. The makefile will load all the file data into a database named "jmnew".
-If everything was loaded sucessfully, run "make activate" which will rename any existing "jmdict" database to "jmold", and rename the "jmnew" database to "jmdict", thus making it the active database.
+   which will rename any existing "jmdict" database to "jmold", and rename the "jmnew" database to "jmdict", thus making it the active database.
 There must be no active users in any of these database or the commands will fail.

-3. In the ./perl/lib directory, create a file lib/jmdict.cfg
-   containing one line containing three space separated words which are repectively, the name of the jmdict database, the postgres username to use, and the password for that username.
-   For example:

-       jmdict postgres thepassword
+4. If you plan on using the cgi files with a web server, double check the settings in the Makefile (see step #1) and then run:

+	make web

+   to install the web CGI files.

+5. When the cgi files are executed by the web server, they read the file perl/lib/pg_service.conf (or its copy as installed in the web server cgi directory) to determine the database name and login credentials to use when connecting to the database.

+   In the ./perl/lib directory, copy the file, pg_service.sample, to pg_service.conf.
+Edit the latter file and set the user and password values appropriately for your database.
+   You can also delete these lines and Postgresql will use environment values.
+See the Postgresql docs for more info on the many ways that it offers to set the connection credentials.

-   Copy this file to any lib directories used by the active cgi files.
-This file must be readable by the user that the web server runs as.
+   Copy this file webserver's cgi lib directory (the Makefile does not copy this file for you).
+The file must be readable by the user that the web server runs as.

    You should now be able to go to the url corresponding to srchform.pl and do searches for jmdict entries.
-The url corresponding to nwform.pl will let you add new entries.
+The url corresponding to edform.pl will let you add new entries.

-3. (Optional)
+6. (Optional)
    Import Kale Stutzman's Google page count data into database.
    [...to be supplied...]